blockchainkatas/merkle-tree/README.md

 * A document will be represented as an string.
 * We want to split the document in chunks of N characters and send each chunk separately.
 * We are going to use a Merkle root for document integrity validation.
+* We always use a pair number of chunks (leaf nodes in the tree).
+If the number is odd, we have to duplicate the last one.

 ## Iteration 1:

 * We need generate the Merkle root of a document.
+* The hash function will be h(x) = xx.

 ## Iteration 2: